stephenlepisto/designpatternexamples/docs/visitor.md

 # How to Use

-Links to the Facade interface description:
+Links to the key Visitor classes and interfaces:

 ## Visitors that Visit Elements
 - @ref DesignPatternExamples_cpp::ElementVisitor "ElementVisitor base class" for visitors (C++)
 - @ref DesignPatternExamples_csharp.Visitor "Visitor base class" for visitors (C#)